 Here is the side view so you can see how petite she is.

 One last coat of semi-gloss with the Finish Max.
-I wised up, and left it on 2 small dollies so I could easily move it around.
+I wised up, and left it on 2 small dollies so I could easily move the diy entryway table around.
 You can see that the paint looks a little weird, but you’ll notice in the “after” shots, it dried wonderfully!

 I never tape off glass or mirrors.
 I find that the paint easily scrapes off with a razor blade.